JalexisLZ/examen/trickle/rules/rule_for_readme_maintenance.md

 When updating the project

+- Check if any significant features, structures, or functionalities have been added or modified
-- Check if README.md needs to be updated
+- Update the README.md in trickle/notes accordingly to reflect these changes
-- Update feature list if new functionality is added
-- Update technology stack if new libraries are integrated
+- Keep the README concise and focused on key features and usage information
-- Update user credentials if authentication changes
+- Update version number if major changes are made
-- Keep documentation in sync with actual implementation